clickpaddle/clickceler/SECURITY.md

 ---

-*Thank you for helping keep Jollyclick safe, responsible, and open for everyone.*
+*Thank you for helping keep ClickCeler safe, responsible, and open for everyone.*